-Academic Support Services oversees the implementation of services for students with disabilities, national (CLEP/DSST) and internal (preadmission assessment, reading placement) testing services, and general academic support as needed.
+Academic Support Services oversees the implementation of services for students with disabilities, national (CLEP/DSST) and internal (preadmission assessment) testing services, and general academic support as needed.

-Students with disabilities desiring academic accommodations must provide current, up-to-date documentation of the disability to the Director of Academic Support Services before accommodations can be arranged.
-Common accommodations for such students may include: extended testing time, reduced distraction environment for testing, readers, enlarged text, note-takers, etc.
+Students with disabilities desiring academic accommodations must provide current, documentation of the disability to the Director of Academic Support Services before accommodations can be arranged.
+Common accommodations may include: extended testing time, reduced distraction environment for testing, readers, enlarged text, note-takers, etc.